data protection

 - mobile apps for smartphones and other devices

-In short: This privacy policy applies to all areas in which personal data is processed in a structured manner within the company via the channels mentioned.
-If we enter into legal relationships with you outside of these channels, we will inform you separately if necessary.
+In short: This privacy policy applies to all areas in which personal data is processed in a structured manner within the company via the aforementioned channels.
+Should we enter into legal relationships with you outside of these channels, we will inform you separately if necessary.

-In the following privacy policy we provide you with transparent information on the legal principles and regulations, i.e. the legal basis of the General Data Protection Regulation, which enable us to process personal data.
+In the following privacy policy, we provide you with transparent information on the legal principles and regulations, i.e. the legal basis of the General Data Protection Regulation, that enable us to process personal data.

 We only process your data if at least one of the following conditions applies:

-- Consent (Article 6 paragraph 1 letter a GDPR): You have given us your consent to process data for a specific purpose.
-An example would be the storage of the data you entered in a contact form.
+- Consent (Article 6 (1) (a) GDPR): You have given us your consent to process data for a specific purpose.
+An example would be storing the data you entered in a contact form.

-- Contract (Article 6 paragraph 1 letter b GDPR): We process your data in order to fulfil a contract or pre-contractual obligations with you.
-For example, if we conclude a purchase contract with you, we require personal information in advance.
+- Contract (Article 6 (1) (b) GDPR): We process your data to fulfill a contract or pre-contractual obligations with you.
+For example, if we conclude a purchase agreement with you, we require personal information in advance.

-- Legal obligation (Article 6 paragraph 1 letter c GDPR): We process your data if we are subject to a legal obligation.
-For example, we are legally obliged to keep invoices for accounting purposes.
+- Legal obligation (Article 6 (1) (c) GDPR): We process your data if we are subject to a legal obligation.
+For example, we are legally obligated to retain invoices for accounting purposes.
 These usually contain personal data.

-- Legitimate interests (Article 6 paragraph 1 letter f GDPR): In the case of legitimate interests that do not restrict your fundamental rights, we reserve the right to process personal data.
+- Legitimate interests (Article 6 (1) (f) GDPR): In the case of legitimate interests that do not restrict your fundamental rights, we reserve the right to process personal data.
 For example, we need to process certain data in order to operate our website securely and economically efficiently.
-This processing is therefore a legitimate interest.
+This processing therefore constitutes a legitimate interest.

-Other conditions such as the taking of recordings in the public interest and the exercise of public authority as well as the protection of vital interests do not generally apply to us.
-If such a legal basis should be applicable, it will be indicated in the appropriate place.
+We generally do not apply other conditions, such as the processing of recordings in the public interest, the exercise of official authority, or the protection of vital interests.
+Should such a legal basis be applicable, it will be indicated at the appropriate point.

 In addition to the EU regulation, national laws also apply: